NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

 For this particular run on the 2B model, the final training loss is approximately 1.536.
 Once the training finishes, you’ll find a file called ``megatron_gpt_sft.nemo`` available for use.

 .. note::
-   NeMo Framework supports wandb logging.
-To get started with wandb, see the `Quick Start Guide <https://docs.wandb.ai/quickstart>`__.
-You can enable wandb logging with ``exp_manager.create_wandb_logger=True`` and it will log the job results to wandb.
+   NeMo Framework supports WandB logging.
+To get started with WandB, see the `Quick Start Guide <https://docs.wandb.ai/quickstart>`__.
+You can enable WandB logging with ``exp_manager.create_wandb_logger=True`` and it will log the job results to WandB.

    The provided Slurm scripts rely on the `pyxis <https://github.com/NVIDIA/pyxis>`__ Slurm extension, which requires specifying the ``--container-image=`` ``--container-mounts=``.
 However, it’s important to note that NeMo-Aligner can also function in regular Python environments without this extension.

-Step 3: Run inference or further fine-tuning
+Step 3: Run inference or further fine-tuning.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Given the trained SFT model, you can run inference on new examples or fine-tune the SFT model to boost the performance (e.g., RLHF or DPO).
 It is important to note that their inputs need to follow the **Prompt Template** used in this model.
 The template is set by ``data.train_ds.prompt_template``.
 The saved NeMo model, ``megatron_gpt_sft.nemo``, also stores the prompt format.
 You can ``tar -xvf megatron_gpt_sft.nemo`` and find it in `model_config.yaml`.